matthewturner/alexa-salus-it500/README.md

 This skill has 3 intents :-

-alexa, ask boiler the temperature alexa, ask boiler to set higher alexa, ask boiler to set lower
+* Alexa, ask boiler the temperature
+* Alexa, ask boiler to set higher
+* Alexa, ask boiler to set lower

 ## Setting Up